-Media query is a advance technique found in CSS.
-It’s a line of code, which allows the content of a webpage to respond to different situation, such as screen size.
+Media query is an advanced technique found in CSS.
+It’s a line of code, which allows the content of a webpage to respond to different situations, such as screen size.

 When it comes to images, they account for more than half of the bytes needed to load a website.